-The Robert Crown Law Library has a collection of more than 500,000 print volumes and an incredible array of online databases.
+With a collection of more than 500,000 books, 360,000 microform and audiovisual items, approximately 8,000 periodicals, and an incredible array of online databases, the Robert Crown Law Library offers a wealth of resources for students, faculty, and staff exploring the law.
 The library's catalog (Socrates) is available online and is a gateway to books, journals, e-journals, and online databases.
 Resources unique to the law library are available via the library's webpage also.